phil-opp/talk-konstanz-may-2018/content/index.md

 - Represent contracts in code instead of documentation .grey[
 - Page size of page and frame parameters must match in `map_to`
-- The TLB entry must be flushed after mapping
 - Additional frames are needed (from any allocator)
 ]